Last Updated: February 25, 2023

 You can install the latest drivers for all your other components if you really want to make sure, but like I mentioned the OS should take care of it and the graphics card and motherboard are the only ones I'd worry about.
 Without a graphics card driver your screen may not display properly.
 Graphics card drivers are also different than other drivers because they not only fix issues/bugs, but NVidia and AMD actually work to improve direct performance in specific games.

-To download the latest version, search around your motherboard and GPU manufacturer sites, or just search direct in uncle Google.
+To download the latest version, search around your motherboard and GPU manufacturer sites, or just search direct in Google.
 Keep in mind you don't need to install all of the software available for that device, as just the main driver is what's important.
 Many manufacturers include optional, bloated versions of their drivers with programs and other extras you either don't need or wouldn't want on your awesome new system.
 Keep your system lean and mean.

+If you're rocking a monitor with a high refresh-rate of 120Hz, 144Hz, 240Hz etc, running your screen at 60Hz is like using a RTX 4080 for 720p resolution.
 So, to avoid such wastage of quality equipment, check that your system is set to the correct refresh rate of your monitor.
 Even if you have a 75Hz screen, you might as well check it's not running at 60Hz.